2020PB/police-brutality/all-locations.md

 A student journalist identified herself as a journalist, and when attempting to leave was told "It's too fucking late to leave".
 She was then chased by a police officer, who pepper sprayed her three times.

-tags: journalist, threaten, pepper-spray, spray
+tags: journalist, threaten, pepper-spray, spray, protestor

 id: oh-columbus-15